L&CS graduating class of various abilities, genders, and races, sit in caps and gowns in a large indoor arena, some holding up one finger

 • Take academic courses and explore college life

-• Complete employment experiences based on goals and interests
+• Complete internships based on goals and interests

 • Participate in Temple's activities, events, and organizations